milospjanic/IntegrativeFunctionalGenomics/README.md

 This is the repository for scripts that were used in paper:

-*Integrative functional genomics identifies regulatory mechanisms at coronary artery disease loci*\n *Miller and Pjanic et al, 2016, Nature Communications.*
+*Integrative functional genomics identifies regulatory mechanisms at coronary artery disease loci*/n *Miller and Pjanic et al, 2016, Nature Communications.*